Haifa3D/haifa3d-hand-app/README.md

 See the [programmer's manual](/doc/programmers-manual.md) for an introduction to the project from a technical & code point of view.

+## BLE-API
+This repository tracks the development of an Android BLE library that enables programers to use of BLE service, as well as other services which are available in the
+Haifa 3D app.

+See the [programmer's BLE-API manual](/doc/programmers-manual-BLE-API.md) for an intoduction to the BLE-API library

 ## Releasing

 In `vA.B.C`, increasing A means a breaking change or (as this is a user facing app and not a lib) any big reqork etc..
 Increasing B means new features.
 Increasing C means fixes.
 Public releases have versions like `vA.B.C`, while beta releases etc. follow the `vA.B.C-beta`-scheme.
 See [SemVer 2](https://semver.org/) and [NBGV](https://github.com/dotnet/Nerdbank.GitVersioning) for details.